 The 3rd green from behind at Ridgewood - Photo Credit: Jon Cavalier @linksgems

 A look at Ridgewood's 3rd from Google Earth

 Ridgewood C.C.
 (Championship Routing) – 13th – 586 yards – par 5

-Ridgewood has not one but two Great Hazard holes on its property.
-The second is a par-5 named “Muckle” and is the 13th hole on Ridgewood’s championship routing.
-This hole runs slightly downhill and the series of mounds and long rough which bisects the fairway runs 80 yards.
-To get over the Great Hazard in two shots it takes 410 yards of distance, a tough task if the fairway is missed.
+Ridgewood has not one, but two Great Hazard holes on its property!
+The second sits on a par-5 named “Muckle” and is the 13th hole on Ridgewood’s championship routing.
+This hole runs slightly downhill and uses a series of mounds and long rough to bisect the fairway.
+To get over the Great Hazard in two shots requires 410 yards of distance, a tough task if you miss the fairway with your tee shot.

 The tee shot on the 13th at Ridgewood